MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 The [MetaMask JavaScript SDK](../how-to/connect/set-up-sdk/javascript/index.md) automatically checks for the presence of the MetaMask extension via EIP-6963.
-This eliminates the need for manual configuration or detection methods, simplifying the initial setup process for developers and users alike.
+This eliminates the need for manual configuration or detection methods, simplifying the initial setup process for both developers and users.

 By adhering to the standards set by EIP-6963, the SDK unambiguously identifies and connects to MetaMask, resolving potential conflicts that might arise with other wallet extensions, ensuring a more stable and reliable interaction for users.

 The SDK is also being integrated into [Wagmi 2+](https://wagmi.sh/), which supports EIP-6963.
-The SDK on its own supports connecting only to MetaMask via EIP-6963, so if you intend to support discovery of other wallets, we recommend using other methods of adding EIP-6963 support, such as Wagmi 2+.
+The SDK on its own supports connecting *only* to MetaMask via EIP-6963, so if you intend to support discovery of other wallets, we recommend using other methods of adding EIP-6963 support, such as Wagmi 2+.